Glossary of Common Terms

 Unit

 The unit of measurement.
 Examples include kilowatt hours, inches, and Indian Rupees.
-A complete list of properties can be found in the graph browser.
+A complete list of properties can be found in the Knowledge Graph.